victorjunnanpan/pansyntaxlab/content/publication/_index.md

 ### 2025
 • Li, Xiangyu and Victor Junnan Pan (2025).
 [Labeling Nominal Phrases in Mandarin Chinese](https://benjamins.com/catalog/lv.24033.li), [*Linguistic Variation*](https://benjamins.com/catalog/lv). (online first) (ESCI)

+• Hu, Chenghao and Victor Junnan Pan (2025) ‘Plural Markers and Classifiers as Anti-labelers in Japanese and Chinese’, Proceedings of the 18th Workshop on Altaic Formal Linguistics (WAFL18), [*MIT Working Papers in Linguistics 97 (MITWPL-97)*](http://mitwpl.mit.edu/catalog/mwpl97/) : 71-80.

 • Yan, Jin and Victor Junnan Pan (2025) ‘Polar questions in Yunnan Mandarin: Interaction with adverbs and derivations’, in [*2025 Syntax as the hub: Exploring the Syntax-Semantics Interface and Form-Meaning Mismatches*], Arum Kang (eds.), The Korean Generative Grammar Circle, Seoul: 302-312.

 ### 2024